Specialisation of the professional bachelor of International Business Management

 - English Upgrade B2+

-If you had a B2 (IELTS 6.0) for your language screening test, you are strongly advised to take up this elective course.
-Brush up on those basic skills, so you keep up in this English-taught environment.
+If you received a B2 (IELTS 6.0) for your language screening test, it is mandatory that you take up this elective course.
+This will not only help you to keep up in our English-taught environment but will help you with your international business prospects through improved communication skills in English.
 It is also great preparation for the Road to IELTS course in the second year.

 - Leadership and People Management (B4E)